department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/research/may-2021-facilities-personalization-research/research-findings.md

 > I guess I'd go to edit - \[but this\] should just update once you go to the \[facility\].
 It'd be great if these systems communicate with each other once you get established somewhere, and less rely on the Veteran to clear up his own Profile.
 Cause Vets don't have time.
 That's why they don't like to do all that. - P9

-Some participants were frustrated that we were asking the Veteran to do work of managing their current facilities, instead of using information VA already presumably had about them.
+It was frustrating to some participants that VA was seemingly asking the Veteran to do work of managing their current facilities, instead of using information VA already presumably had about them.
 We heard in multiple sessions that participants expect that patient information is shared and accessible across all VA health facilities.

 > Moderator: Would it be useful for you to know where you are registered to receive care?
 > P13: I would say not really.
 I think that'd just be added information that wouldn't be necessary.
 You would think if you're a service connected Veteran you're in the database regardless of where you would go.